239-360-5944 Menu

 What is root canal therapy?

 Endodontics is a branch of dentistry that deals with the tooth pulp, a swelling tooth, or soft living tissue of your teeth.
 A tooth that has been affected by deep decay or extensive trauma such as cracks in the tooth may need a root canal to prevent further damage.
-If the tooth goes untreated, extensive damage may lead to the need to remove the tooth and replacement with a tooth implant or partial dentures.
+If the tooth goes untreated by a root canal specialist, extensive damage may lead to the need to remove the tooth and replacement with a tooth implant or partial dentures.

 Root Canal Naples, FL